docker-hy/docker-hy.github.io/docs/part-1/section-6.md

 _As in other exercises, do not alter the code of the project_

+TIPS:
-* TIP: The project has install instructions in README.
+- The project has install instructions in README.

-* TIP: Note that the app starts to accept connections when "Accepting connections at http://localhost:5000" has been printed to the screen, this takes a few seconds
+- Note that the app starts to accept connections when "Accepting connections at http://localhost:5000" has been printed to the screen, this takes a few seconds

-* TIP: You do not have to install anything new outside containers.
+- You do not have to install anything new outside containers.
+- The project might not work with too new Node.js versions

 :::